 For lower power consumption, it is best to derive the internal audio processing clocks using the simple dividers.
 When the input MCLK or other source clock is not an integer multiple of the audio processing clocks then it is necessary to use the on-board PLL.
-The TLV320AIC3110 fractional PLL can be used to generate an internal master clock used to produce the processing clocks needed by the ADC and DAC and digital processing blocks.
+The TLV320DAC3101 fractional PLL can be used to generate an internal master clock used to produce the processing clocks needed by the DAC.
 The programmability of this PLL allows operation from a wide variety of clocks that may be available in the system.

-The PLL input supports clocks varying from 512 kHz to 20 MHz and is register programmable to enable generation of the required sampling rates with fine resolution.
+The PLL input supports clocks varying from 512 kHz to 20 MHz and is register-programmable to enable generation of the required sampling rates with fine resolution.
 The PLL can be turned on by writing to page 0 / register 5, bit D7.
-When the PLL is enabled, the PLL output clock PLL_CLK is given by the following equation:
+When the PLL is enabled, the PLL output clock, PLL_CLK, is given by the following equation:

-$$PLL_CLK = \frac{PLL_CLKIN \times R \times J.D}{P}$$
+$$PLL_CLK = \frac{PLL_CLKIN \times R \times J.D}{P}$$ (6)